 Author has written 14 stories for Gone with the Wind, One Life To Live, and House, M.D..

-I wrote here and there, finished a story called The Lady and started another one called Facing the Enemy.
-Then, about a year into writing the story my daughter was diagnosed with Nephrotic Syndrome, something that will be with us for many years to come.
-Since then she has been hospitalized so many times that I can't even begin to figure out how many times we've been guest of the state.
+Once upon a time, my daughter was diagnosed with Nephrotic Syndrome, which them became FSGS.
+She has been hospitalized so many times that I can't even begin to figure out how many times we've been guest of the state hospital.

 Hospital nights are long, as anyone who has stayed for an extended period of time can attest.
 It isn't necessarily quiet, sometimes far from it, but the role of the parent is greatly diminished at night.
 We sit in uncomfortable chairs keeping watch.
-In order to pass the time, and to combat the feelings of helplessness I began to dedicate more time Facing the Enemy.
+In order to pass the time, and to combat the feelings of helplessness I began to write a story called Facing the Enemy.

 It became a lifeline, a way to come to deal with what was happening and what had happened to me over the years.
 I am guilty of Mary Sue-ing, I know it, but I am unapologetic.
 We all rob from our lives, how else could we write prose that appeals to others?